wacncontent/CustomizeTool/removeCommentOutput2/articles/batch/batch-automatic-scaling.md

 The scaling formulas you define determine the number of available compute nodes in a pool for the next interval of processing.
 An automatic scaling formula is simply a string value assigned to a pool's [autoScaleFormula](https://msdn.microsoft.com/zh-cn/library/azure/dn820173.aspx) element in a request body (REST API) or [CloudPool.AutoScaleFormula](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.azure.batch.cloudpool.autoscaleformula.aspx) property (.NET API).
 This formula string cannot exceed 8KB in size, can include up to 100 statements separated by semicolons, and can include line breaks and comments.

-Statements in a formula are free-formed expressions: They can include any system-defined variables, user-defined variables, constant values, and supported operations on these variables or constants.
+Statements in a formula are free-formed expressions.
+They can include any system-defined variables, user-defined variables, constant values, and supported operations on these variables or constants.

 	VAR = Expression(system-defined variables, user-defined variables);